Sneakyhydra/SneakDex/services/indexer/README.md

 # SneakDex Indexer Service

-A high-performance, distributed web crawler service designed for enterprise-scale content discovery and processing.
-Built with Go for optimal performance and resource efficiency.
+A scalable, distributed document and image indexing service designed for enterprise-scale search and discovery.
+Built with Python and powered by Sentence Transformers, Qdrant, and Supabase for high-quality semantic indexing and sparse indexing.

 ## 📋 Table of Contents